dougeby/IntuneDocs/intune/get-support.md

     2. On the **Help + support** page you can view the list of **Recent support requests**, and select them to view additional details.

-## Deprecated Help and Support experience
+## Azure Help and Support experience
-The following information describes the Help and Support experience for Intune that is deprecated beginning in January of 2019.
-Use this information until your tenant has the new support experience available.
+The following information describes the Azure Help and Support experience which remains accessible from the Azure portal when you use the left navigation pane **Help and Support**, or use the **?** option in the upper-right corner of the portal.
+Access to this experience from Intune specific blades in the Azure portal is replaced with a new [help and support experience](#help-and-support-experience) beginning in January of 2019.

 ### Get context-sensitive help
 After you sign in to the Azure portal and open Intune, you can select **Help and support** from any Intune blade in the Azure portal to view solutions to common problems for that area of Intune.